 Nice Avis lady: “I have some bad news.
 The car that we were going to give you just came in and it was just wrecked by the previous renter.
 It’s going to take us a while to clean it up.”

 My internal voice: Thank you previous renter.
-I saw a sport car out there.
+I saw a sports car out there.
 Wait for it… wait for it…

 Nice Avis lady: “But if it’s just you travelling and you’re willing, I can give you that little red car out there for the same price.”